-Gelatin: How It Treats Irritable Bowel Syndrome
+Gelatin: How It May Treat Irritable Bowel Syndrome

 Could This Natural Remedy Work Even Better Than Prescription Medications?

 According to several sources, gelatin may help to heal the mucous membranes in the intestines and soothe the digestive tract.
 It is credited with improving disorders such as IBS, Crohn's disease, leaky gut syndrome, celiac disease, peptic ulcers, and heartburn.
 Could this be the miracle cure we have been seeking?

 Gelatin has been part of our traditional diet since man learned how to cook meat and produce broth.
 Meat stocks are rich in several important nutrients, including gelatin, collagen, cartilage, minerals, and electrolytes.

 The ancient Chinese utilized gelatin as a therapeutic agent to stem bleeding and hemorrhage.
 The French fed gelatin to their armies and to the homeless to help augment meager food supplies.
 When combined with other nutrients, it provided Parisians with nourishment that helped them survive the Siege of Paris.